Direct marketing is the act of reaching out to prospects and potential customers through a direct communication channel.

 Direct Marketing Mistakes and Misjudgements

-I would much rather have a list of 10 people which generates £500k per year, than one with 100,000 that generates just £50k.
+I would much rather have a list of 10 people who generate £500k per year, than one with 100,000 that generates just £50k.

 The size of the list does not determine the success of a direct marketing campaign.